Plant-Functional-Trait-Course/PFTCFunctions/README.md

 | Peru     |    6 | PFTC5    | TRUE   |
 | Norway   |   49 | PFTC6    | FALSE  |

+The as.3.5 decides if using R \> 3.5 if to use the old or new sample method.
+Note that for PFTC6, as.3.5 needs to be FALSE.

 This is how to use the function:

 ``` r